 The HI Credit Facilities contain covenants relating to incurrence of debt, purchase and sale of assets, limitations on investments, affiliate transactions, change in control provisions and maintenance of certain financial ratios.
 The financial covenants include a leverage ratio, interest coverage ratio, minimum consolidated net worth level and a limit on capital expenditures.
 The HI Credit Facilities also limit the payment of dividends generally to the amount required by the members to pay income taxes.
-Management believes that the Company is in compliance with the covenants of the HI Credit Facilities as of June 30, 2003.
+Management believes that, as of September 30, 2003, the Company is in compliance with the covenants of the HI Credit Facilities, as amended on October 17, 2003.

-Senior Notes and Senior Subordinated Notes
+Senior Unsecured Notes and Senior Subordinated Notes